ChetanM-collab/AgenticAIEngineering/README.md

 ## 🎓 Learning Source

-A huge thank you to **Ed Donner** and his Udemy course **Agentic AI Engineering**.
+A huge thank you to [@ed-donner](https://github.com/ed-donner) and his Udemy course *Agentic AI Engineering*.
 These projects were created while practising concepts learned from the course.
 Ed’s clear explanations and real-world examples made a big difference in understanding how to design and implement intelligent agents.

 ---